Totu, Shimla

-Totu is one of the major suburbs of Shimla city, in the state of Himachal Pradesh, India.
-It is under the administration of the Shimla Municipal Corporation.
+Totu is a part of Shimla city, in the state of Himachal Pradesh, India.
+It is a populous urban area of the city. under the administration of the Shimla Municipal Corporation.

 Geography

 It is located around 7 km from Shimla Old Bus Stand & lies on NH-88 on Shimla-Mandi highway.
 The average elevation of the region is 1950m above sea level.
 The climate is usually cold, summers are moderate with temperature rising up to 31 degree Celsius.
 Totu receives heavy rains during monsoons and is one of the two places besides Jakhoo, known for being the foggiest places in Shimla during monsoons.
-It also receives moderate to heavy snowfall in the winter season.
+It also receives moderate to heavy snowfall in the winter.
+Totu is divided into five areas namely Market area, Vijaynagar, Shivnagar, Divyanagar, Majiat and Majthai.